Hometown: Greenland, NH

-Study Abroad: Erlangen, Germany
+Study Abroad: Bonn, Germany (Long-Term)

-Favorite Ice Cream Flavor: Cake Batter
+Favorite Ice Cream Flavor: Ben & Jerry’s Half Baked

-Best Adjective to Describe You: Openness
+Best Adjective to Describe You: Easygoing

-In 10 words or less, why should someone want to be a part of this department?
+In 10 words or less, why should a student want to be involved in this department?

 What are your career aspirations/next steps after K?